thibaut1998e/Parallel_spectral_unmixing_in_Julia/README.md

 ## 📌 Project Goals

-This project was designed with two main educational objectives in mind.
+This project was designed with two main objectives in mind.
 First, it aims to demonstrate how to use parallel computing capabilities in Julia, a high-performance programming language well-suited for numerical analysis and scientific computing.
 Second, it provides a practical introduction to spectral unmixing techniques, a key tool in analyzing hyperspectral remote sensing data.

 ## 🌍 Background